SignalK/specification/gitbook-docs/streaming_api.md

 stream all the updates the server sees and `none` will stream only the heartbeat, until the client issues subscribe messages in the WebSocket stream.

+A server may send the latest values it has cached when a client connects via WebSocket.
+A client can control this behavior with query parameter `sendCachedValues`. `false` will suppress sending the values and `true` force it.
+With no `sendCachedValues` parameter the server should send them.

 If a server does not support some streaming options listed in here it must respond with HTTP status code `501 Not Implemented`.